 So who’s going to lead Britain now?
 Although nothing is set in stone, former London Mayor Boris Johnson is a serious contender to succeed Cameron.

 Market jitters: European stocks and the pound were hammered Monday, though they showed signs of recovery Tuesday.
 Nonetheless, Britain lost its top-notch credit ratings from Standard & Poor’s and Fitch, while Moody’s changed its outlook on Britain to “negative.”
 UK Treasury chief George Osborne broke the bad news that a Brexit would mean spending cuts and higher taxes for Britain,

-Brexit political turmoil: A swathe of senior opposition Labour Party MPs resigned from Labour’s shadow cabinet and a prominent member was sacked in the wake of the referendum.
-There are calls for new leadership but party leader Jeremy Corbyn won’t resign.
+Brexit vote results create turmoil in Britain: Four senior opposition Labour Party members of Parliament resigned from Labour’s shadow Cabinet and a fifth was sacked in the wake of Thursday’s referendum and they’re calling for new leadership but party leader Jeremy Corbyn won’t resign.